thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 Hard crashing, however, does a great server experience make.
 We'd like our queries to be callable on invalid input, even if the underlying passes are not.
 We bridge that gap by wrapping the results of our query in `Option`.
-If we have errors in the frontend of the compiler, we simply don't call the underlying passes after type infernece (our last resilient pass).
+If we have errors in the frontend of the compiler, we simply don't call the underlying passes after type inference (our last resilient pass).

 The queries for our other compiler passes can be found in the [full source code](TODO).
 `wasm_of` breaks the mold a bit to work around our lack of top level items, but otherwise they all follow this pattern.

 ## Our Sole Input Query

-Except `content_of`, our sole input query.
+With one exception, our sole input query, `content_of`.
 As seen in `cst_of`, it provides the source text for a file URI.
 By virtue of being an input query, it gets a `set_content` method: